 USAID’s program will facilitate more productive and inclusive value chains, which will contribute to broad-based economic growth.
-The overarching goal of the U.S. Government (USG), under this project, is to increase employment in Haiti.
+The overarching goal of this project is to increase employment in Haiti.

 - Enable MSMEs to engage with other value chain actors to increase output, income, and employment: MSMEs’ success will help counter the highly skewed distribution of wealth in Haiti and support a fledgling middle class.